vinayak-navghane/Interview-Prep-JS/README.md

  In JavaScript, a Promise is an object that represents a value that may not be available yet, but will be resolved at some point in the future.
 Promises are commonly used for asynchronous programming, where a task may take some time to complete and you don't want to block the rest of the code from executing.

-  states of promises;
+  states of promises :
-  pending: initial state before promise is succeed or fail
+  pending: initial state before promise is succeed or fail <br/>
-  resolved: promise completed
+  resolved: promise completed <br/>
-  rejected: failed promise'
+  rejected: failed promise' <br/>

  To use a Promise, you can attach then and catch methods to it, which will be called when the Promise is resolved or rejected, respectively.
 For example: